-Specialized testing is reserved for patients with chronic constipation that is severe or difficult to treat.
+Specialized testing for constipation is typically reserved for patients with chronic constipation that is severe or difficult to treat.
 All such patients should undergo colonoscopy or barium enema to exclude an anatomic cause as well as the basic series of blood tests to exclude abnormalities that can cause constipation.
 If these studies are normal, a series of additional investigations should be undertaken.

 Radiopaque marker study